fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 It started when I stumbled upon an unusual finding during an assessment.
 The scanning of our internal attack surface management solution reported either an internet-exposed Kubernetes API server, which is not too uncommon, or an exposed kubelet API.
 The latter hadn't been observed in our client's scope before, prompting me to investigate further.

 ### Kubelet
-The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is a binary running on every node thats part of a Kubernetes cluster.
+The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is a binary running on every node that's part of a Kubernetes cluster.
 It interacts with the container runtime to create the actual containers.
 These are either based on pods requested by the Kubernetes API or the control plane components themselves, implemented as [static containers](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/).

 The Kubernetes API pod, for example, is defined in `/etc/kubernetes/manifests/kube-apiserver.yaml`:
 ```yaml